Monday, March 26, 2012

 In addition to following the Torah, the goal is to do so in order to fulfill God’s will – without ulterior motives – and to fulfill His will as mindfully as possible.
 Before doing a commandment, ask, “What am I about to do and why?
 Before whom am I going to do it?”
 Bring to mind that you perform the commandments before God to fulfill His will and that through them you draw closer to Him.

 d.
-Stay away from temptation: When we are vigilant and stay away from temptation, we are usually able to refrain from sin.
+Stay away from temptation.
+When we are vigilant and stay away from temptation, we are usually able to refrain from sin.
 Ask, “Which areas do I frequently stumble in?
 What safeguards can I implement to keep me far away from sin?”

 4. Become spiritually refined:

 Every Jew has a unique portion in the Torah – one that resonates most deeply.
 Part of our life’s mission is discovering and claiming our specific portion.
 It might be a particular commentary on the Five Books of Moses, the entire 24 books of the Bible (also called the Tanach), Midrash, Mishnah, Talmud, Jewish law or thought, works on spiritual development, the deeper meaning of Psalms and the prayers, Chassidut or a combination of the above.
+You will know you have found your portion in Torah, when your learning becomes a highlight of your day or week.

 b.
 Speak calmly and in a refined manner.
 As best you can, always speak calmly and respectfully, even when provoked.
 When you are upset, it is best to wait until you calm down before talking to someone who is likely to further upset you.
-Rebbe Nachman taught (Likutey Moharan 19) that the purity of our speech influences our moral purity.
-Ask, “Are there any words which I choose to remove from my vocabulary?”

 Social support is crucial for our spiritual, emotional and physical health.
 Make sure you have family members, mentors and/or friends with whom you share your struggles.
 We need people who will encourage us to strive for greatness and reach beyond our comfort zones; people who will celebrate our successes, help us regroup after disappointments, support us during challenging times and set us straight when needed.